The Narrow Gate – the Way to Salvation

 A tree is known by its fruit, for example, a person is known by how they live their life.
 The words they speak and the things they do.
 We need to examine both, as false prophets are masters of deception, so if you are suspicious, watch their life.

-Good works are the best evidence of a regenerated soul, but according to the book of James, it’s not enough as he says, faith must be mixed with good deeds, for anyone can say they believe in God as even Satan believes in Jesus!
+Good works are the best evidence of a regenerated soul.
+According to the book of James, faith without good deeds is no faith at all, for even Satan believes in God.

 Jesus is the Narrow Gate that Leads to Life